ofir66/Bluffer/README.md

-Please read the "Game description and instructions" file.
+Please read the "Game Description And Instructions" file.